NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The PTR RRset MUST consist of a single PTR record.
 More than one record in the RRset denotes a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).
+A clear error message stating which invalid `coo` property caused the broken catalog, with the reason why it was considered invalid, MUST be logged.

 The `coo` property can be implemented in a stateless fashion when a certain order in the steps is adhered to: